 Keeping cool in the heat 26/07/2016

 Recovery tips tried and tested 19/07/2016

-Helen is a former age group World and European Duathlon champion and European Triathlon champion.
-In 2015 Helen was part of the One Day Ahead team which raised £1m for Cure Leukaemia by riding the entire route of the Tour de France one day ahead of the pros.
-This year she is moving to quadrathlons and will be targeting the British Quadrathlon Series.
-You can follow her on Twitter via @helengoth.
+Helen is the current British Quadrathlon Champion and former age group World and European Duathlon champion and European Triathlon champion.
+In 2015 Helen was part of the One Day Ahead team, which raised £1m for Cure Leukaemia by riding the entire route of the Tour de France one day ahead of the pros.
+You can follow her on Twitter via @helengoth

 Hire RIDLEY ultegra equipped full carbon road bikes Delivered to your hotel or apartment in Alicante Villajoyosa Benidorm Albir Altea Calpe & Denia.
 Upgrade wheels from Pro-lite, Spada & Powertap.
 Garmin touring plus Gps!!read_more